Files that are not malicious can be falsely identified as malware if they share certain

 recommendations.

-Create an exception from an Anti-Malware event
+Create a file exception from an Anti-Malware event

-generates an Anti-Malware event.
+When a file is identified as malware, Server & Workload Protection generates an Anti-Malware event.
 If you know that the file is benign, you can create

 an exception for the file from the event report.